neurogenomics/EnformerCelltyping/README.md

 Reproducing the cell type motif enrichment analysis from our paper includes predicting across the entire genome for cell types as explained in [using_enformer_celltyping](https://github.com/neurogenomics/EnformerCelltyping/blob/master/using_enformer_celltyping.ipynb).
-However, this also requires predicting genome-wide without the global chromatin accessibility signal.
-We then compare the signals identify peaks that rely the most on the global signal, do motif enrichment and finally inspect the cell type specificity of the identifed transcription factors.
+We then calculcate the gradient of all peak predicted regions on the global input and compare to identify peaks that rely the most on the global signal, do motif enrichment and finally inspect the cell type specificity of the identifed transcription factors.
 See [reproducing_cell_type_motif_enrichment](https://github.com/neurogenomics/EnformerCelltyping/blob/master/reproducing_cell_type_motif_enrichment.ipynb)
 for details and related scripts.